qvnsecret/qvnsecret/README.md

-- I'm ogqvnrvx the Owner & CEO of Square Up Discord bot.
+- I'm ogqvnrvx the Founder of Drop X
-- My bot is trusted by 75+ servers.
-- Square Up was founded 1/1/2024!!